paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-021-north-american-free-trade.md

 **(d) Initiation of action under other law**

-(1) **In general** — The Trade Representative and the Secretary of Commerce shall review information obtained under subsection (c) of this section and consult with the industry identified under subsection (b) of this section with a view to deciding whether any action is appropriate—
+(1) **In general** — The Trade Representative and the Secretary of Commerce shall review information obtained under subsection (c) and consult with the industry identified under subsection (b) with a view to deciding whether any action is appropriate—

   (A) under [section 2411 of this title](./chapter-012-trade-act-of-1974.md#section-2411), including the initiation of an investigation under [section 2412(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2412/c&num=0&edition=prelim) (in the case of the Trade Representative); or